-The Better Infrastructure Initiative (BII) works with a network of global partners to address key challenges in infrastructure in Australia, with a particular focus on project economics and governance, finance and funding.
+The Better Infrastructure Initiative (BII) works with a network of global partners to address key challenges in Australian infrastructure, with a particular focus on project economics and governance, finance and funding.

 Infrastructure spending needs to work harder for communities and business, producing tangible benefits, increasing economic output, and improving social well-being.